FNS-Division/mobile-network-capacity-model-documentation/docs/input-data.md

 | 86818972-6723-46e5-9916-af01c2be5383 | 38.8705 | 1.384335 | 4G |
 | 54f7a596-d5a1-4031-84c5-5d4b61b7cbca | 38.8573 | 1.384546 | 4G |

-## Visibility data
+## Visibility data (optional)

-You also need to provide data on the visibility status between each point of interest and cell site.
+Optionally, you can also provide data on the visibility status between each point of interest and cell site.
+If this is not provided, then the visibility status is automatically checked by the tool in the background.

 Each row in this table is a POI-cell site pair, where there is line-of-sight visibility between the two objects.
-The visibility table should include the following columns:
+If provided, the visibility table should include the following columns:

 - ict_id: A unique identifier for each cell site
 - poi_id: A unique identifier for each point of interest